-Stakeholders noted key problems for vulnerable road users are traffic volumes and speeds on streets and active travel corridor and the safety and accessibility of road crossings especially for children, older people, people who are visually impaired and people who have reduced personal mobility.

-Research by Sustrans has found that children living in socio-economically disadvantaged areas are disproportionately adversely impacted by roads traffic and road safety problems.
+Stakeholders noted key problems for vulnerable road users are traffic volumes and speeds on streets and active travel corridors and the safety and accessibility of road crossings, especially for children, older people, people who are visually impaired and people who have reduced personal mobility.
+Research by Sustrans found that children living in socio-economically disadvantaged areas are more likely to be adversely impacted by roads traffic and road safety problems.
 Research on the indicators from the Active Scotland Outcomes Framework also found that personal safety and security concerns are a barrier to encouraging more active travel, in particular for older women and disabled people.
-129

-Safety & Security when using public transport
+Safety & security when using public transport

-Only three in five people (62%) feel safe and secure on bus services in the evening in the SPT area - one of the lowest levels among Scottish regions - with three in four people (74%) feeling safe and secure on rail services in the evening.
-130,131
+In 2019, only three in five people (62%) felt safe and secure on bus services in the evening in the SPT area, which was the second lowest level of all Scottish regions.
+Three in four people (74%) felt safe and secure on rail services in the evening, which was the lowest level of all Scottish regions (Figure 26).

-Safety and security problems are more likely to affect women, older people, younger people, LGBTQ people and black and ethnic minority people.
-SPT was told that some people no longer use public transport because they have experienced racism or harassment and / or had been the victim of hate crimes in the past.
-Additionally, a perceived lack of safety may also deter people from using public transport.
+Safety and security problems and concerns are more likely to affect women, older people, younger people, LGBTQ people and BAME people.
+SPT was told that some people no longer use public transport because they have experienced racism, sexual harassment and/or had been the victim of hate crimes in the past.
+Perceived lack of safety may also deter people from using public transport.